roman-milk/roman-milk.github.io/the-boyfriend-test.md

  +++++++++++++++

  It hasn't been easy.
 It took a while, but we have been able to make it work.
 Even though she is based out of Colorado now and has turned one of our bedrooms into an office she is still on the road a good bit.
 The 'goodbyes' before she leaves and the 'hellos' when she gets back are probably going to kill me some day, but oh Lord, what a way to go.
 Right now we are living together until her divorce becomes final.
 In order for her to get it I had to go down to her home town one weekend so her husband could 'catch' us in a local motel.
-Report_Story #4